SleepyToDeath/NetQRE/synthesizer/README.md

 and n is the average length of examples.
 It's not that bad.
 But still far from satisfactory.
 In practice, it can hardly handle examples of length 50, and consumes a lot of memory due to its dynamic programming nature.

 The better way is called Incomplete Execution.

 The reason we find pruning difficult is that we can not execute an incomplete program and let it tell us if it can potentially accept an example directly.
 We have to somehow collect informations bottom up until reaching the point we try to prune.
 VSA greatly compressed the space and information we need to collect, yet it's still not super fast.

 But is it really truth that we can not execute an incomplete program?
 As you may have guessed from the name, yes, we can ("Ass♂We♂Can!").

 We formally define the property "Incompletely Executable":

-A language L is incompletely executable if there's a super set of it L', so that, there is a way to replace every non-terminal in L by a complete program in L' so that, given any incomplete program P in L, we can always replace all its non-terminals and get a complete program P' in L' so that, for any specification S, P' satisfies S if and only if P can mutate into a complete program that satisfies S.
+A language L is incompletely executable if there's a super set of it L', so that,

+there is a way to replace every non-terminal in L by a complete program in L' so that,

+given any incomplete program P in L, we can always replace all its non-terminals and get a complete program P' in L' so that,

+for any specification S, P' satisfies S if and only if P can mutate into a complete program that satisfies S.
 The "if and only if" requirement can be loosen to "if".
 It won't harm correctness, only damage the performance.

 Regular expression is incompletely executable.
 The super set language is itself.
 The replacement map is like this:

 `
 re -> .*

 star -> .*

 char -> .
 `

 After the replacement, we can directly run the resulting RE on the example for pruning, for which we can use NFA, which is super fast.

 The total time complexity of this algorithm for regular expression is about O(k*n*p) where k is number of programs tested, n is total length of examples, p is size of the program.
 It is not known yet how this will work for other languages.
 Intuitively, the complexity should be the same for QRE if data transducer is used.
-And other tasks should be too difficult to handle since it only need to execute the program instead of exploring the whole state space.
+And other tasks shouldn't be too difficult to handle since it only need to execute the program instead of exploring the whole state space.